 Every year, thousands of patients are diagnosed with life-threatening blood cancers—like leukemia—or other diseases like sickle cell anemia.
 Unfortunately, 70% of patients don’t have a fully-matched donor in their family.
 Their best hope for a cure is a blood stem cell transplant from an unrelated donor.
 These patients turn to Be The Match hoping to find an unrelated adult donor or umbilical cord blood unit.

-Umbilical cord blood is a rich source of stem cells that can be transplanted to restore normal development and function in the blood for over 70 diseases.
+Umbilical cord blood can be used to cure or treat more than 75 diseases.
 When you donate your baby’s umbilical cord blood to a public cord blood bank, you are giving hope to a patient and their family for a second chance at a life.